 Disable or Enable Performance Mode in Edge

-To Disable or Enable Performance Mode in Microsoft Edge browser on Windows 10:
+To Disable or Enable Performance Mode in Microsoft Edge browser on Windows:

 Right-click the Microsoft Edge icon.
 Select Properties.

-If you are not seeing the desktop icon, search out Microsoft Edge from the Start Menu, go to the File Location, right-click on the icon and click Properties.
+If you do not see the desktop icon, search out Microsoft Edge from the Start Menu, go to the File Location, right-click on the icon and click Properties.

 Add the following command after a space in the “Target” section and click Apply > Ok